Subhajit-Roy-Partho/Numerical-Method/Maxwell Equation/README.md

 # Program 1-D_pulse
-use -lm as math library is also involve.
+use -lm as math library is also involve.<br>
+Output data are saved in Outdata.dat

 #### Variables